phonegap/phonegap-docs/docs/2-tutorials/3-stockpile/stockpile-app/01-project-overview.html.md

 ## www

 When the project is initially created, the `www` folder will include a sample PhoneGap Hello World application by default.
-Once you run the build commands however, the `www` will get ovewritten each time.
+Once you run the build commands however, the `www` will get overwritten each time.
 Once built, the `www/index.html` file specifically represents the final template `index.html` for the single page application.
 During development and builds, Webpack will generate assets, and the URLs for those generated assets will be automatically injected into this index.html template to render the final HTML.
 DO NOT MODIFY the contents of the `www` folder or `www/index.html` file.
 All of your updates will be done in the `src` folder instead.

 ## src/main.js